robenkleene/collections/cards/music-theory.md

 - **In music theory, what does a natural do?** Cancels out any accidental
 - **In music theory, what does a dot mean on a note?** Add one half of its length
 - **In music theory, what does a note with multiple dots mean?** Each dot adds one half the length of the previous notes value

-- **In music theory, what do tied notes mean?** As one extended note
-- **In music theory, what is a tuplet?** An irregular note division
-- **In music theory, what does the number mean in a tuplet?** What the division is
-- **In music theory, how do you calculate the duration of each note in a tuplet?** Take the division number and play that number of notes in the time it would usually take to play one less
+## Meta

 - **In music theory, what is measure?** The grouping of notes
 - **In music theory, what are barlines?** The lines between measures
 - **In music theory, what do the two and bottom numbers in a time signature mean?** The top number is the number of beats per measure, and the bottom number is the note division that's considered one beat.
+- **In music theory, what is a compound time signature?** A time signature that can be counted multiple ways, usually in reference to groups of three eighth notes

+## Notes

 - **In music theory, what is a quaver?** An eighth note
 - **In music theory, what is a crotchet?** A quarter note

+### Divisions

+- **In music theory, how do you calculate the duration of each note in a tuplet?** Take the division number and play that number of notes in the time it would usually take to play one less
+- **In music theory, what do tied notes mean?** As one extended note
-- **In music theory, what is a compound time signature?** A time signature that can be counted multiple ways, usually in reference to groups of three eighth notes
+- **In music theory, what is a tuplet?** An irregular note division
+- **In music theory, what does the number mean in a tuplet?** What the division is
 - **In music theory, what is a beam?** A flag connecting notes indicating rhythmic grouping
 - **In music theory, what is a tie?** A connection between notes of the same pitch indicating they should be played as one note
 - **In music theory, what is a slur?** A connection between notes of different pitches indicating they should be played with legato
 - **In music theory, what is legato?** A smooth transition between notes
 - **In music theory, what are the rules about when to use beams?** To group notes within beats
 - **In music theory, what are the rules about when to use a tie?** To connect notes across beats

+## Scales

+- **In music theory, what do you call the position of notes on the scale?** Scale degrees
+- **In music theory, what are scale degrees?** The position of notes on the scale
 - **In music theory, what is a half step?** A step between two notes, regardless of color
 - **In music theory, what is a whole step?** Two half steps
 - **In music theory, what is the formula for a major scale?** `WWHWWWH`